dpcons/Win11Reg-and-Scripts/README.md

 get the XML originally generated from AppLock and import all settings inside the new machine The XML file need to be named "Applock-Policy.XML"

+*CreateServiceListCSV*
+Create a file named "ServiceList.csv" reporting all the services Name, StartType, Status

+*UpdateServices*
+Get FIle created above and apply to a new machine that settings